IvonLiu/sNNake/README.md

 * If you have trained this snake to do better, please submit a pull request :)

+* The snake's name is Ann.
+Not Anne.
+Not Annie.
+Don't ask why.
+Just remember what it uses for a brain.

 ## Credits

 Special thanks to [wollip](https://github.com/wollip) for creating the [snake](https://github.com/wollip/snake) game this project is based off of.